 If you are looking for a Japanese kitchen knife, our recommendation is to go with the Fuanyuki.
 The Funayuki is often described as a mini Gyuto or chef’s knife, which is a testament to the versatility of the Funayuki in the kitchen.

-While a Petty is nice to have, the tasks that this knife performs in the kitchen can be done by a western-style paring or utility knife, which would be a cheaper purchase.
+While a Petty is nice to have, the tasks that this knife performs in the kitchen can be done by a Western-style paring or utility knife, which would be a cheaper purchase.

 For these reasons, the Funayuki would be the better choice of the two knives, and you would get the most out of it in the kitchen because it can handle a wider range of kitchen tasks.